 People tend to click on stories with captivating featured images, and this is a good strategy to increase views.
 But ultimately, viewers need to see the value in what you are writing and if your image is totally unrelated to your article they will likely be confused or annoyed and quickly close your article.
 See example of what not to do below:

-If you liked this article on Medium article formatting, here are some other articles you may enjoy:
+If you liked this article, here are some other articles you may enjoy:

 How to Get Your Article Distributed by the Medium Curators